Built Environment Finance (10146.2)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||Flexible||Dr Monir Mir|

 1. Brown, B. (2009), Successful Finance for Non-Accountants, Crimson Publishing, Surrey, Great Britain.

-The above book can also be purchased online from a variety of sources including Amazon in either a hard copy or e-copy format.
+Electronic copy of the is book is availalbe in UC linbrary.
+The book can also be purchased online from a variety of sources including Amazon in either a hard copy or e-copy format.

 2. Horngren, C., Datar, S., Rajan, M., Wynder, M., Maguire, W., and Tan, R., (2018), Horngren's Cost Accounting - A Managerial Emphasis, 3rd edition, Pearson Australia.